Reaching Consensus in the XRP Ledger

 The XRP Ledger is a universal payment system enabling users to transfer funds (including fiat currencies, digital currencies and other forms of value) across national boundaries as seamlessly as sending an email.
 Like other digital currencies such as Bitcoin, the XRP Ledger enables peer-to-peer transaction settlement across a decentralized network of computers.
 Unlike other digital currency protocols,the XRP Ledger also allows users to transact in currencies other than the ledger's native currency, XRP.
 In addition, the technology enables near real-time settlement (three to six seconds) and is built to route each international transaction to the cheapest FX bid/ask spread available in the network.

 At the core, the XRP Ledger is a shared database that records information such as accounts, balances, and offers to trade assets.
-Operations such as creating accounts, making payments, and converting assets are performed through signed instructions called “transactions.”
+Signed instructions called "transactions" cause changes such as creating accounts, making payments, and trading assets.

 As a cryptographic system, the owners of XRP Ledger accounts are identified by cryptographic identities.
 Transactions are authorized by cryptographic signatures matching these identities.
 Every server processes every transaction according to the same deterministic, known rules.
-Ultimately, the goal is for every server in the network to have an identical, complete copy of the ledger state, without needing a single central authority to arbitrate transactions.
+Ultimately, the goal is for every server in the network to have a complete copy of the exact same ledger state, without needing a single central authority to arbitrate transactions.

 The Double Spend Problem